Italy, U.S. police crack big mafia drug ring

 The sting operation involving undercover agents and wire taps offered more evidence the Calabria-based 'Ndrangheta had overtaken its Sicilian cousin, the Cosa Nostra, and was trying to make inroads in the United States by forging ties with one of the traditional New York mob families, the Gambinos.

-FBI and Italian agents jointly carried out "Operation New Bridge" simultaneously just after midnight in Brooklyn, New York, and just before dawn in Italy, American and Italian officials told a news conference in Rome.
+FBI and Italian agents jointly carried out "Operation New Bridge" simultaneously just after midnight in Brooklyn and just before dawn in Italy, American and Italian officials told a news conference in Rome.

 Those arrested were accused of international drugs trafficking, money laundering and membership in organised crime.